 The answer lies in what kind of “left” person you are.
 If you conceive of politics along the old left-right conflict of class, command economics versus free markets, and East against West, Blair is not the man for you.

 “The forces shaping the world at this moment are so strong and all tend in one direction.
 They are opening the world up.
 I sometimes say to people that in modern politics, the dividing line is often less between traditional left versus right; but more about open versus closed.”

 In this worldview, conflict arises between democratic liberalism and Islamism, social democracy and nationalism, tolerance and chauvinism.
 Once we understand this perspective, we can begin to see where Tony Blair is coming from and recognise it as a progressive rather than a conservative stance.

 As he puts it in his memoirs: “It is true that my head can sometimes think conservatively especially on economics and security; but my heart always beats progressive, and my soul is and always will be that of a rebel.”

-Blair in government was an enemy of conservatives of the left and of the right, and to this day boasts an opposition coalition of Trots, Eurosceptics, homophobes, Saddam groupies, the Daily Mail, Scottish and Welsh Nationalists, the Countryside Alliance, and people who think New York stockbrokers had it coming.
+Blair in government was an enemy of conservatives of the left and of the right, and to this day boasts an opposition coalition of Trots, Eurosceptics, homophobes, Saddam groupies, Scottish and Welsh Nationalists, the Countryside Alliance, and people who think New York stockbrokers had it coming.
 Unlikely bedfellows, you might suppose, but all share contempt for Blair’s liberal cosmopolitan worldview, with its open societies, blurred identities, and moral universalism.